Bothunt-Official/Bothunt-Guide/setup.md

 ## Retries

-Each request is retried up to 10 times with exponential backoff of `2^N` seconds.
+Each request is retried up to 10 times with an exponential backoff of `2^N` seconds.